Createdd/Writing/articles/Relay.md

 https://unsplash.com/photos/LCJ9iOli-uE)
 Photo by gdtography on Unsplash - https://unsplash.com/photos/LCJ9iOli-uE

 GraphQL is on the rise and so is the React inspired, data-driven framework Relay.
+This article introduces the concepts and is a composition of various sources and my own conclusions.

 ## 📄 Table of contents